guyroyse/imbaru/players/README.md

 #### The Militia

-Tasked with protecting the town and surrounding farms, the militia is made up of every able-bodied male over age 16 or older.
+Tasked with protecting the town and surrounding farms, the militia is made up of every able-bodied male age 16 or older.
 Everyone can be called up during times of need, but most serve only a couple days watching the city entrance and the gates.
 Captain Falcidius is in charge of the militia, reporting directly to the current Decurio.

 #### Government Buildings

 The government officials have to meet and work somewhere.
 Here are the places they use:

-  - **Council Hall** - This is where the Council of Ten meet and the Decurio administers.
+  - **Council Hall** - The Council Hall is where the Council of Ten meet and the Decurio administers.
-  - **Assembly Hall** - This is a large hall where the people of Westmill meet to practice democracy.
+  - **Assembly Hall** - This large hall is where the people of Westmill meet to practice their particular form of democracy.
-  - **Constabulary** - This small building houses a few cells, and is where Constable Theodosios and his two deputies.
+  - **Constabulary** - This small building houses a few cells, and is where Constable Theodosios and his two deputies work.
   - **Armory** - The spears, shields, and bows that the militia uses are stored here.
-Captain Falcidius and whomever is currently on roration for the militia can usually be found here.
+Captain Falcidius and whomever is currently on rotation for the militia can usually be found here.

 ### Religion